movementlabsxyz/MIP/MD/md-118/README.md

 **Recommendations**:
 Consider the following properties of the L1:

-- Synchrony: at what intervals are messages broadcasted and finalized?
+- Synchrony: how synchronous is the L1?
 - Safety: under what conditions is the L1 safe?
+For examples, single block confirmations are not safe in Ethereum.
 - Liveness: is the protocol always live?
 What delays should be considered?
 - Censorship resistance: can the L1 censor voting messages of the Postconfirmation protocol?